 Maintaining Variation:Strong selection typically reduces genetic variation, yet some species are remarkably variable.
 What allows such polymorphism to persist?

 Adaptation:Evolution can be envisioned as a 'hill-climbing' process on an adaptive landscape, with the ascent relying on the supply of genetic variation (including new mutations).
-What do landscapes look like and stable are they?
+What do landscapes look like and how stable are they?
 Are there few or many paths to higher ground?

 Ecology, Environment and Life History:Individuals vary in their ability to acquire resources and in how they allocate these.
 How does environmental variation influence trait expression?
 How do populations adapt to new environments?